zhuxunjia/sql-generator/README.md

-here is a sql generating toy for fun. maybe just use it to get familiar with sql?
+here is a sql generating toy, done in haste for fun. maybe just use it to get familiar with sql?